iron-software/IronPdfJava.Examples/examples/pdf-compression/README.md

 ***Based on <https://ironpdf.com/examples/pdf-compression/>***

-IronPDF offers a feature that allows reduction in PDF file size by compressing embedded images within the document.
-This functionality is accessible through the `PdfDocument` class's `compressImages` method, effectively reducing the PDF size.
-This is particularly useful for storing and transmitting large PDFs through email and other digital methods, saving both time and costs.
+IronPDF offers a feature to decrease the PDF file sizes by compressing embedded images through the `PdfDocument` class's `compressImages` method.
+This technique is particularly beneficial for reducing the space needed on storage devices and minimizing data transfer costs when sending PDFs over email or other data transmission modes.

 ```java
 PdfDocument compressImages(int quality);
 ```

-The `compressImages` method requires an integer parameter between 0 and 100, representing the desired quality percentage of the embedded images.
-This operates in a manner akin to adjusting file sizes in lossy image formats, such as JPEG.
-Specifically, a quality value of 100 maintains the original image quality with no loss, while lower values correspond to diminished quality levels.
+The `compressImages` method takes an integer parameter, ranging from 0 to 100, specifying the preferred quality percentage for the embedded images.
+This method works under principles similar to those used in optimizing JPEG files where a value of 100 implies no quality loss, preserving the images in their original state.
+Conversely, lower values mean a greater reduction in image quality.

-As demonstrated in the IronPDF guide on image compression, the example below employs the method to generate two versions of a PDF from the same source file, each with varying levels of image compression.
-On line 9, image compression is set low, substantially degrading image quality for a significant reduction in file size.
-Conversely, line 14 sets the compression to a higher quality level (90%), resulting in better image quality but less reduction in file size.
+An example from the IronPDF image compression tutorial showcases the creation of two PDFs from a single source file by employing varying degrees of image compression.
+For instance, a compression setting of less than 70 (see line 9) will typically result in a PDF with significantly reduced image quality but notably smaller file size.
+On the other hand, a setting of 90, as used on line 14, produces a PDF where the image quality is higher, but the reduction in file size is less drastic.

-The optimal compression settings may need to be fine-tuned according to specific user needs, requiring some trials to achieve a balance between file size and image quality that's suitable for their purposes.
+Determining the optimal quality setting demands some trials, as the best value depends on balancing the necessity for acceptable image quality against the need for file size reduction.
+Adjusting this setting allows developers to tailor the compression to fit specific needs and constraints.